stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:validate
 ```

 Code included in each TF module provides unique identifiers for instances, so that you can have multiple copies of the resources at the same time.
-The only requirement is that you include `handle` as part of each resource name:
+The only requirement is that you include the `handle` for the instance as part of each resource name:

 ```hcl
 resource "aws_dynamodb_table" "example_table" {